Raselahmed2/Raselahmed2/README.md

 - 🛠️ Skilled in building scalable, responsive web applications.
 - 🌱 Currently learning: Next.js, TypeScript, and Web Security.
 - 🤝 Open to collaboration on meaningful web projects.
-- ✍️ Love to write clean, reusable, and optimized code.
+- ✍️ Love to write clean, reusable, and optimised code.  </h2>

 <h2> How to reach me </h2>
 <br>